BROK the InvestiGator: Critical reception

 BROK the InvestiGator received "generally favorable" reviews from critics, according to review aggregator Metacritic.

-GameGrin gave a rating of a score as high as a 9 out of 10, as it was praised for the idea of being a great point-and-click adventure game that mixes fun fighting action segments along with its deep complicated story with its beautiful art style and great story.

 Adventure Gamers gave a rating of 4.5 stars out of 5, praising the cartoon art, characters, voice acting, and world-building, but criticizing the simple combat mechanics and stiff animations.
 Destructoid gave a rating of 7 out of 10, saying, "Solid and definitely have an audience.
 There could be some hard-to-ignore faults, but the experience is fun."
+Nintendo Life gave a rating of 7 out of 10 and called it an original game but criticized the slow start.

 Within a week after the game's worldwide release, Fabrice Breton himself announced that this game received international success with a 99% rating on Steam.
 The total sales for BROK the InvestiGator matched nearly close to the total revenue that Breton's first game "Demetrios" received throughout years of its release, after the first week release of BROK.